kxzk/brandindexr/README.md

 #### Brand String Construction

 The brand strings are at the heart of `multi_brand_timeline` functions.
 However, they can be quite long and complex to compose.
-Therefore, in order to ease the cognitive load.
-One of the two approaches should be taken.
+Therefore, in order to ease the cognitive load, use one of the following two approaches:

 ```r
 # using Base R -> paste0()
 a <- 'us:12:12001:/bixdemo_stateresidence2.4'